-2. Limitations

-- a.
+- 2. Limitations - a.
 There is a limit of three (3) completed oocyte retrievals with unlimited embryo transfers, using single embryo transfer when recommended and medically appropriate. - b.
 There is a limit of one (1) year of storage for gametes and embryos. - c.
-Services are covered only for the person who is the Member.

-3. Reproductive Support Services Exclusions

-- a.
-Any and all Services to reverse voluntary, surgically induced infertility - b.
+Services are covered only for the person who is the Member. - 3.
+Reproductive Support Services Exclusions - a.
+Any and all Services to reverse voluntary, surgically induced infertility. - b.
 Donor semen, eggs, and embryos. - c.
 Acupuncture for the treatment of infertility, unless your Group has purchased additional coverage for this service.
 See the "Schedule of Benefits (Who Pays What)" to determine if your Group has the acupuncture benefit. - d.
-Prescription drugs received from a pharmacy for infertility services, unless prescription drug coverage is purchased.
+Prescription drugs received from a pharmacy for infertility services, unless prescription drug coverage is purchased. - e.
+Any and all Services related to elective cryopreservation (e.g. elective egg freezing).
+This exclusion applies to, but is not limited to, the procurement and/or storage of semen, sperm, eggs, embryos, or other reproductive materials.